Michael Crabtree: 2013 season

 On May 22, 2013, Crabtree underwent surgery to repair a torn Achilles tendon.
 The surgery required a minimum of six months to recover.
 On August 27, 2013, the 49ers placed Crabtree on the reserve/physically unable to perform list.
 He was most likely to return to the field in mid-November 2013.
 On November 25, 2013, rumors circulated online that he would be activated since November 26 would be the deadline for the team to activate him or face benching him for the rest of the season.
 On November 26, 2013, the 49ers activated him and waived a backup quarterback to make room for him on the 53-man roster.
 Crabtree played his first game of the 2013 season on December 1, 2013, in Week 13 against the St. Louis Rams making two receptions for 68 yards and the 49ers won the game 23–13.
 Crabtree caught his first and only touchdown of the season against the Tampa Bay Buccaneers.
 In the Wild Card Round of the playoffs, Crabtree had eight receptions for 125 yards in the 23–20 victory over Green Bay.
-On January 19, 2014, an under-thrown pass to Crabtree from Kaepernick (into double coverage) in the final seconds of the NFC Championship against the Seahawks was tipped by Richard Sherman and intercepted by Malcolm Smith as the 49ers lost, 23–17.
+On January 19, 2014, a pass to Crabtree from Kaepernick in the final seconds of the NFC Championship against the Seahawks was tipped by Richard Sherman and intercepted by Malcolm Smith as the 49ers lost, 23–17.